-The Bank enters into cross-currency interest rate swaps that are matched to specific fixed, variable or adjustable rate loans denominated in Mexican pesos that the Bank has entered into directly with the borrower or with COFIDAN.
-In the latter case, COFIDAN then enters into loans denominated in Mexican pesos under the exact same terms with its borrowers.
+The Bank enters into cross-currency interest rate swaps that are matched to the terms of the loans denominated in Mexican pesos that the Bank has entered into directly or through COFIDAN.
+In the latter case, the swaps are entered into on the exact same terms COFIDAN signs with its borrowers.
 The Bank has also entered into cross-currency interest rate swaps for its long-term notes payable issued in Swiss francs and Norwegian kroner.
 These swaps have been designated as hedging instruments because they hedge the risk of fluctuations in cash flows due to changes in foreign currency exchange rates.
 The swaps are structured so that the notional amounts mature to match the expected maturity of the loans and the notes payable.